A guide to Zendesk automation to add product metadata from custom fields

 -

-Connect all your knowledge sources instantly
+Connect your wider knowledge base

-Test and deploy with confidence
+Test and deploy with simulation mode

-Ready to automate your Zendesk workflows?
+Ready to enhance your Zendesk workflows?

 Frequently asked questions